By Lucy Farrow-Smith

 Claims made for November must be submitted to HMRC by 14 December 2020 and claims relating to each subsequent month should be submitted by day 14 of the following month, unless it is a weekend, in which case claims should be submitted on the following Monday.

-The government will review the scheme again in January 2021 to decide whether economic circumstances are improving enough to ask employers to contribute more.
 The Job Support Scheme (both Closed and Open), as discussed in our previous article, has been postponed and the Job Retention Bonus has been withdrawn, with talks of a retention incentive being available at the appropriate time.

 For further information, please contact email@example.com